Sylvestre67/tss/README.md

 Peer reveiw process made easy.

-sciProp is an app build with Django and Angular aiming at streamlining and facilitate the peer review process in the context of scientific call for proposal.
+sciProp is an app build with Django and Angular aiming at streamlining and facilitating the peer review process in the context of scientific call for proposal.